AdityaKumar80743/DSA-Practice/README.md

 - **Day 2**: Math problems become easy once you break them down into smaller operations.
 - **Day 3**: Recursion is powerful but needs careful handling of base cases to avoid infinite loops.
 - **Day 4**: hashing can used to store frequencies, which can be used to compare the data and derive conclusions.
+- **Day 5**: time and space complexity are important to understand as we write codes. it helps in better efficiency and fast output

 ---